 Data leakage

-Problem: there is no denying the fact that with the increase in the number of mobile applications, attackers have also improved the ways of hacking and stealing users' confidential information.
+Issue: there is no denying the fact that with the increase in the number of mobile apps, attackers have also improved their ways of hacking and stealing users' confidential information.
 Data leakage can occur during accidental data sharing, such as screening to multitasking or when the application goes into the background when the system snapshots the screen and saves it to disk.

 Solution: possible solutions to the problem of data leakage may be:

-Solution: in this case, we implemented a biometric login with a PIN code for each application launch.
+Solution: in this case, we implemented a biometric authentication with a PIN code for each application launch.

 But if you misuse this API, attackers can easily pass a biometric check.
 An example of a similar case is shown in the Dropbox and Evernote applications.